Monthly Archives: August 2017

 This weekend sees the All Ireland camogie semi finals feature at the Gaelic Grounds in Limerick.
 Cork feeling unshackled take on a Galway team that hasn't fully hit its stride yet.
 Kilkenny meet surprise package Dublin coached by former Kilkenny hurler David Herity.

 The former Cats keeper has established a growing reputation as a coach and leading the Dublin senior team to their first semi final since 1990 is a serious breakthrough.
-It is testament to the sound foundations at all levels in the capital with u16s, minors and Juniors all reach
+It is testament to the sound foundations at all levels in the capital with u16s, minors and Juniors all reaching

 Posted: August 18, 2017